Sarvatus/k8s-kubeadm-containerd-master-role/README.md

 An ansible role for installing k8s based on cri containerd via kubeadm on Linux CentOS8.
 Support networks: weave
-For now only install control plane
+For now only install control plane (master node)

 Requirements
 ------------